Give2Peer/g2p-client-android/README.md

 - Set up or give advice for a feature suite.
   _(I don't know [which one](https://android-arsenal.com/tag/98?sort=rating) to choose)_
 - Report issues and submit ideas.
-- Save a coin (if you have some) for future donations.
 - And, of course, spread the word!